iPeer Instructor Guide

 3. Fill out the rest of the required fields and click Submit.

-4. Once your iPeer account is created, we will email you.
-Then you can begin setting up your course.
+4. Once your iPeer account is created, you will receive a notification from us through email.
+Then you can log in to iPeer to begin setting up your course.

 Set up an iPeer course

-Because iPeer works with Canvas, you will set up your iPeer course based on your Canvas course.
-This setup process is the same whether you are using Canvas for other course activities or not.
+Because iPeer works in coordination with Canvas, you will set up your iPeer course based on your Canvas course.
+This setup process is the same whether you want to send iPeer grades to Canvas or not.

-1. Please note that these steps must be completed by an instructor with teacher access in the corresponding Canvas course.
+Please note that these steps must be completed by an instructor with "Teacher" access in the corresponding Canvas course, and cannot be completed by course TAs.
+If you only have TA access in the Canvas course, you will need your instructor to first set up the iPeer course.

-2. Once you have received an iPeer account, please log in to ipeer.elearning.ubc.ca with your UBC CWL (Campus-Wide Login).
+1. Once your iPeer account has been created, log in to iPeer with your UBC CWL (Campus-Wide Login).

 • If this is your first time using iPeer, click Authorize when prompted to allow iPeer to access Canvas.

-5. Select your course in the drop-down menu and click Next.
+4. Select your course in the drop-down and click Next.

-6. In the "Add Course" form, add the course information and click Save.
+5. In the "Add Course" form, fill out any additional fields and click Save.

-9. Confirm the courses to import from/to, then click Import.
-Students in your Canvas course will be added to your iPeer course as students, and any co-instructors, teaching assistants, and instructional support staff will be added as instructors.
+8. Click Import.
+Students in your Canvas course will be added to your iPeer course as students, while any co-instructors, teaching assistants, and instructional support staff will be added as instructors.

-10. All the imported information can be double-checked once the import is complete.
-If you see any errors, please contact us in the LT Hub.
+9. Verify that all the imported information is correct, once the import is complete.
+If you see any errors, please contact us at the LT Hub.

-11. Students will now be able to log in to your iPeer course from ipeer.elearning.ubc.ca using their UBC CWL.
+10. You can direct students to log in to your iPeer course from iPeer directly using their UBC CWL.

 Create student groups for iPeer evaluations